Compare two cars

 Verdict

 Volvo appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the Swedish car offers slightly better overall protection and takes the lead.
-From there things take a different direction, with Audi offering somewhat better performance, just enough to call it quicker.
-To make things even better, it consumps less fuel!
-It's really tough to make a final decision here, but if I'd need to, I'd say Audi.
+When it comes to performance, both vehicles provide similar experience, so I wouldn't point any of them out. the German car still consumps less fuel, which needs to be taken into consideration.
+At the end, as much as I'd like to give you a winner here, it's simply a pure tie if you ask me.
 Anyway, that's the most objective conclusion I could've came up with and it's based solely on the information found on this website.
 Aspects such as design, practicality, brand value and driving experience are there for you to measure them out.
-In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser™, out of 12.000+ vehicles we currently have in our database.
+In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser™, among more than 12.000 different ones in our database.